Marketing in Canada

 Which are popular marketing courses in Canada?

-Some of Canada's most popular marketing courses include BCom in Marketing, BBA in Marketing and Consumer Culture, BBA in Marketing, and Baccalaureate by Accumulation in Marketing, among others.
+Some of Canada's most popular marketing courses include BCom in Marketing, BBA in Marketing and Consumer Culture, BBA in Marketing, and Baccalaureate by Accumulation in Marketing.

 How many years does it take to study marketing in Canada?

-The time taken to study marketing in Canada can vary according to the specific program and level of education, but generally, these courses can be done in 2-6 years at undergraduate and postgraduate levels.
+The time taken to study marketing in Canada can vary according to the specific program and level of education.
+Still, these courses can generally be done in 2-6 years at undergraduate and postgraduate levels.

 Is marketing a promising career in Canada?